 - Transliterate: Visually map the letters of a word in one language to the closest corresponding letters in another language, regardless of pronunciation.

 The Latin word lucifer was transliterated into English and is generally mispronounced / re-pronounced lū sǝh fur.
+And a whole backstory was invented around it, stepping completely outside of the TRUTH into fantasy and falsehood.

 Translating the word